thenoblet/qts3-wmb-test/outreachy/qts-index.md

      - **Batch ID**:
        - Function: Users can enter the unique identifier (Batch ID) for a specific batch of edits.
 This allows them to locate and view the details of that batch.
        - Action Button: **See batch details**.
 Clicking this button will retrieve the batch associated with the entered Batch ID and display the details.

+         ---

+       - **How to Use**:
+       1. Enter the Batch ID into the text input field labeled **Batch ID**.
+       2. Click the green **See batch details** button.
+       3. The batch’s details will be displayed, including information about its status, changes made, and any other relevant metadata.

+   ---

      - **Username**:
        - Function: Users can enter a Wikidata username to see all batches associated with that user.
 This is helpful for tracking a user’s contributions or for administrators to monitor activity.
        - Action Button: **See batches by user**.
 Clicking this button will display all the batch edits related to the entered username.

          ---

-## Detailed Feature Descriptions

-### Navigation Menu

-- **QuickStatements 3.0**:
-  - Clicking the **QuickStatements 3.0** title will redirect you back to the homepage from any other page within the tool.

-- **New Batch**:
-  - This option is available both in the navigation bar and as a central button on the homepage.
-When clicked, it allows users to create a new batch of edits for Wikidata.
-In this section, users can specify their actions, such as adding, editing, or removing data in bulk.

-- **Last Batches**:
-  - By selecting **Last Batches**, users can view a list of their most recently processed or active batches.
-This history helps users track their previous edits, making it easier to pick up where they left off or review recent changes.

-- **Git**:
-  - The **Git** link opens the source code repository of QuickStatements.
-This is useful for developers who want to contribute to the tool, review version history, or better understand its technical implementation.

-### Batch Management

-#### Batch ID Lookup

-- **Purpose**: Allows users to retrieve details about a specific batch by entering its unique identifier (Batch ID).
-- **How to Use**:
-  1. Enter the Batch ID into the text input field labeled **Batch ID**.
-  2. Click the green **See batch details** button.
-  3. The batch’s details will be displayed, including information about its status, changes made, and any other relevant metadata.

-#### Username Batch Lookup

-- **Purpose**: Enables users to search for all batch edits associated with a specific Wikidata user.
        - **How to Use**:
        1. Enter the Wikidata username into the **Username** input field
        2. Click the green **See batches by user** button.
        3. A list of batches associated with the entered username will be displayed, allowing users to view the contributions of that user.

 ---